lukenovak/cs3500-software-dev-sp21/Snarl/Planning/refactoring.md

 We are taking a *bit* of a down week this week in terms of work load however we have identified a number of areas that need work, and we will be improving these areas.

+Our level code is much easier to work with as of this week thanks both to the adjustment of the format (which makes our layout room generation function much more logical), and thanks to a number of abstractions introduced in the level generation and rendering portions of our code.